Deborah Wolfe

 Deborah Cannon Partridge Wolfe (December 22, 1916 — September 3, 2004) was an African American educator, minister, and Education Chief of the United States House of Representatives Committee on Education and Labor.
-A self-proclaimed “teacher and preacher,” Wolfe was a woman of many accomplishments in her field, an education reformer, and a pioneer who challenged racial and gender barriers.
+Humbly self-described as a "teacher and preacher", Wolfe was a woman of many accomplishments in her field, an education reformer, and a pioneer who challenged racial and gender barriers.

 Early life

 Wolfe was born Olive Deborah Juanita Cannon on December 22, 1916.
 Her parents were Reverend David Wadsworth and Gertrude Moody Cannon of Cranford, New Jersey.
 Reverend David Wadsworth Cannon was educated at Lincoln University and Princeton Theological Seminary, and was the pastor of the First Baptist Church of Cranford, New Jersey.
 He was also a chaplain during World War I, and as the result of a serious injury during the war, when he returned to New Jersey he could no longer preach.
 From that point on, Mrs. Cannon acted as the head of the family.
-Mrs. Cannon herself also held a degree, from the Evangel Theological Seminary, and worked as a teacher, social worker, lecturer, and activist for the Women’s Christian Temperance Union and for women’s suffrage.
-Wolfe remembered her parents wanting her to learn understanding and respect for herself, her heritage, and for other people, and the emphasis her parents placed on education’s role in changing people’s prejudices.
+Mrs. Cannon herself also held a degree, from the Evangel Theological Seminary, and worked as a teacher, social worker, lecturer, and activist for the Women's Christian Temperance Union and for women's suffrage.
+Wolfe remembered her parents wanting her to learn understanding and respect for herself, her heritage, and for other people, and the emphasis her parents placed on education's role in changing people's prejudices.

 Wolfe attended Cranford public schools, which was an integrated school system, but was nevertheless a place where she experienced racial prejudice.
 She participated in many extracurriculars at Cranford High School, including the National Honor Society, history club, tennis, and basketball, and she excelled academically.